10 JavaScript Snippets Every Developer Should Keep in Their Clipboard Manager

 Boost your productivity with these reusable snippets.
 Copy-paste ready for every dev.

-As developers, we often rewrite the same utilities over and over.
-To boost productivity, hereβs a curated list of 10 high-value JavaScript snippets you can copy and paste directly into your next project.
-These cover everyday needs like debouncing, throttling, string formatting, and array manipulation.
+As developers, we often rewrite the same utilities.
+Here’s a curated list of 10 high-value JavaScript snippets you can paste into your next project: debouncing, throttling, string formatting, and array manipulation.

 1. Debounce Function